 The EdD programme is undertaken in three phases.

-Phase 1 - you will undertake the University’s Postgraduate Certificate in Research Practice alongside your PhD peers and the first of two Critical Perspectives modules through which you are introduced to key concepts in educational research and the policy and political contexts of educational practice.
+Phase 1 - you will undertake the first two Critical Perspectives modules through which you are introduced to key concepts in educational research methodology within the policy and political contexts of educational practice.

-Phase 2 - the second Critical Perspectives module is taken alongside a pilot research study.
-In this second phase you will extend your experience of research methodologies and engage with a range of contemporary and experimental approaches and undertake a pilot project in an area of their choice.
+Phase 2 - in the second phase you will extend your experience of research methodologies and engage with a range of contemporary and experimental approaches and undertake a pilot project in an area of your choice.
+In phase 2 you will also undertake the university-wide PG Certificate in Research Practice which provides the opportunity to discuss and write a research proposal for the EdD thesis.

 Phase 3 - you will complete a 40,000 word thesis in an area of your choice.